 - Strength training with weights or resistance bands

 Even small movements matter.
-A short walk after meals can help lower your blood sugar.
+After meals, having a short walk can help you quickly drop your blood sugar.

 3. Maintain a Healthy Weight